Dedza District

 Dedza is a district in the Central Region of Malawi.
-It covers an area of 3,624 km.² to the south of the Malawi capital, Lilongwe, between Mozambique and Lake Malawi.
+It covers an area of 3,754 km.² to the south of the Malawi capital, Lilongwe, between Mozambique and Lake Malawi and has a population of 830,512.
 The capital is Dedza.

 Geography

 The western part of the district is on the Central African Plateau at an altitude of 1 200 to 1,600 m.
 Higher mountain ranges separate this from land alongside Lake Malawi in the Rift Valley at 500 m.
 The landscape is a mixture of grassland with granite outcrops, natural woodland and commercial pine plantations on the mountains and some bamboo forest nearer the lake.
 The wet season is November to April with almost no rainfall at other times.
 The higher altitudes have moderate temperatures and can be cold in June and July.

 The main town is Dedza Township located on the M1 road 85 km south of Lilongwe.
 The town has banks, post office, petrol stations, accommodation and a range of shops.
 There are smaller market towns with a post office, police station, shops and market—Lobi, Linthipe, Mayani, Mtakataka.
 Most of the people live in rural villages as subsistence farmers.